LtSquigs/bizhawk-swapper-multi/README.md

 Based off Brossentia's shuffle script, but built for Multiplayer co-op

+**Note: Even though this is built for multiplayer, it also works as a single player swapper.**

 # What is This

 This tool lets you play any roms that BizHawk can run with your friends online, swapping who is playing which game randomly as you play them.